oasisprotocol/docs/docs/general/manage-tokens/oasis-wallets/browser-extension.md

----
-description: >-
+# Browser Extension

 Oasis Foundation-managed official non-custodial browser extension wallet for the Oasis Network.
----

-# Browser Extension

 ## **How to use the Oasis Wallet - Browser Extension**